sclorg/rhscl2dockerfile/rhscl-charter.md

   * `POSTGRESQL_PASSWORD`
   * `POSTGRESQL_DATABASE`
   * `POSTGRESQL_ADMIN_PASSWORD`
-  * either root_password or user+password+database must be set if running with empty datadir, both combination is also valid
+  * either root_password or user+password+database may be set if running with empty datadir, combination of both is also valid
-  * `POSTGRESQL_DISABLE_CREATE_DB` -- when set, it disables initializing DB and no other variables from the set above is required

 ### mongodb dockerfile: